Brandon-Luong/Google-Data-Analytics-Capstone-Project/README.md

 ## 1. Introduction

 As part of the Google Data Analytics Program, I am tasked with completing a Capstone case study.
 The following information is part of the "Share" section of the project in which I present my findings to the stakeholders.
-I will be presenting the high-level information of each section's deliverable.
+I will be presenting each section's deliverable (ie. the conclusions of each section).

 The complete project, with code and analysis, can be found in the "capstone_project.Rmd" file.